dennisfInf/test_repo/README.md

 ## How to run the code for malicious
+For this project version malicious currently only works for n=3 and t=1.
+When publishing the Code, this will work for arbitrary parametrs with a better documentation.
 First, we have to compile the MPC's in MP-SPDZ to do that, issue ([MP-SPDZ has some requirements for that to work](https://mp-spdz.readthedocs.io/en/latest/readme.html) ):
 ./lib/MP-SPDZ/compile.py -P 5541245505022739011583672869577435255026888277144126952450651294188487038640194767986566260919128250811286032482323 add_shares_vec_mal n t 1 batch_size